R3Conclave/conclave-core-sdk/docs/docs/writing-cordapps.md

     postMail(reply, routingHint);
 }
 ```

+The method `receiveMail` contains the enclave logic and therefore can contain any logic necessary to meet the business requirements.
+For the example above, the enclave simply reverses a string and returns the result back with the sender name if the party
+decided not to be anonymous.
+The mail parameter contains some metadata, and the data which is going to be processed by the enclave.
+The call `mail.getBodyAsBytes()` returns the data that is going to be processed by the enclave.
+As mention previously, the `identity`
+parameter object contains the identity of the sender or is set to null if the sender decided to remain anonymous.

+!!! important
+    Contrary to the 'hello world' project, the method `receiveMail` contains an extra parameter called identity.
+Even though
+    technically this is an overload, the original is final and can't be used.

 ## Unit testing

 The unit tests are completely normal for Corda.
 However, as the code above will load a real or simulated Linux enclave,